anumehashukla/wayfaringuniverse/_posts/UnitedStates/2021-01-12-bay-area-hikes.md

 <br>

 1. [Tomales Point Trail ](https://www.alltrails.com/trail/us/california/tomales-point-trail)*- 10 mile*
 <br>10 miles out and back trail, no shade.
 One of the best trails we did this year.
 Excellent hike!
-Lots of Elks, amazing views at the end and all throughout.
+Lots of Elks, amazing views at the end and throughout.
 We encountered a snake as well and saw one of the coolest sunsets ever.
 I highly recommend this one!!
 <br>
 <br>